UNLOCK FREE TRAINING

 Another thing to consider is that Kentucky real estate licensees must also stay current with continuing and post-licensing education.
 All sales associates licensed after January 1, 2016, are required to complete 48 hours of post-license education (PLE) within the first two years of obtaining an active license.

-In addition, all actively licensed agents are required to attend six hours of continuing education (CE) courses sponsored or approved by the KREC.
+In addition, all actively licensed agents must attend six hours of continuing education (CE) courses sponsored or approved by the KREC.
 Also, Kentucky requires a state-specific continuing education course (the Kentucky Core Course) to be completed by all active licensees as part of their continuing education every four years.

-You can see full licensing, education, and testing requirements by viewing Kentucky Real Estate Commission Statute 201 KAR 11:210.
-Licensing, education, and testing requirements.
+You can view the full licensing, education, and testing requirements by viewing Kentucky Real Estate Commission Statute 201 KAR 11:210.

 Can You Wholesale In Louisville KY?

-Not only can you wholesale real estate in Louisville, but you should also be able to do quite well, given the region's demographics and economic vitality.
+You can wholesale real estate in Louisville, and given the region's demographics and economic vitality, you should also be able to do quite well.

 Final Thoughts